EdAnalytics18/retail-analytics-BI-system-project/analytics/README.md

 ---

+### `metrics_definitions.md`
+Provides a **formal data catalog** for the Core (Gold) layer, documenting:
+- Dimension and fact tables
+- Column names, data types, and descriptions
+- Table purpose and analytical grain

+This catalog serves as a **single source of truth** for understanding the analytical data model and supports:
+- Faster onboarding for analysts
+- Correct metric usage
+- Strong data governance and documentation standards

+---

 ### `sample_queries.sql`
 Contains example SQL queries demonstrating how business questions are answered using the dimensional model.
 These queries illustrate how facts and dimensions